godeploy/PL-100/Instructions/Labs/lab06-power-bi.md

 ## Prerequisites

-* Completion of Lab 2 - Data Modeling
+Must have completed Lab 02 – Data model and model-driven app

 Things to consider before you begin
 -----------------------------------